PedroCristo/README-TEST/README.md

 ![Add Product](./assets/readme/features/interactive_messages/watches_clocks_messages_add_product.jpg)

 - The website admin logged in can add new products through the website's front-end.
 After it will be submitted successfully the following message pops up at the top right of the page "Successfully added product".<br>

 ### Edit Product 1

 ![Edit Product 1](./assets/readme/features/interactive_messages/watches_clocks_messages_edit_product_button.jpg)

-- The website admin logged in can edit products already added through the website's front-end by clicking on the Edit button.<br>
+- The website admin logged in can edit products already added through the website's front-end by clicking on the "Edit" button.<br>

 ### Edit Product 2